dgroomes/java-columnar-query-engine/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* [ ] Model cyclic graphs in the data using the ["state adjacencies" of my cypher-playground](https://github.com/dgroomes/cypher-playground/blob/dc836b1ac934175394ece264c443bfae47465cd6/postgres-init/2-init-states-data.sql#L1) and do a query by something like "find states adjacent to states that have at least a ZIP code with a population of 1,000,000"
+* [ ] (UPDATE 2023-05-10 work on this next) Model cyclic graphs in the data using the ["state adjacencies" of my cypher-playground](https://github.com/dgroomes/cypher-playground/blob/dc836b1ac934175394ece264c443bfae47465cd6/postgres-init/2-init-states-data.sql#L1) and do a query by something like "find states adjacent to states that have at least a ZIP code with a population of 1,000,000"
   (or a more illustrative query if you can think of one)
   * DONE Define the adjacencies data.